-The permanent graduate committee will be composed of four members with at least three having graduate faculty status: (a) a committee chairperson who is the student's permanent advisor and is a member of the MFT/MedFT graduate faculty, (b) at least one additional committee member from the MFT/MedFT/HDFS graduate faculty, (c) at least two additional committee members, whereby at least one is from outside the College of Health and Human Performance.
+The permanent graduate committee will be composed of four members with at least three having graduate faculty status: (a) a committee chairperson who is the student's permanent advisor and is a member of the MFT/MedFT graduate faculty - in some cases, students may also elect to have "co-chairs" or two permanent advisors, (b) at least one additional committee member from the MFT/MedFT/HDFS graduate faculty, (c) at least two additional committee members, whereby at least one is from outside the College of Health and Human Performance.
 Note: Anyone serving on a dissertation committee must hold graduate faculty status/be approved by the Graduate School to be an external member.
 This must be cleared prior to the MedFT candidacy exam.
 Information about graduate faculty and external member status is on page 6 of the faculty manual: